 This is a Pantry Staples Checklist or what you can find in the “The Bossy Kitchen” pantry.

-A few years ago, while still in college, my daughter traveled to Spain to study for a semester at one of the universities of Andalusia.
+A few years ago, while still in college, my daughter traveled to Spain to study for a semester at one of Andalusia universities.

-She wanted to know what a pantry should look like in case you come home late and are in need to cook something simple and fast.
+She wanted to know what a pantry should look like if you come home late and need to cook something simple and fast.

 I found her question to be extremely mature for a college student at that time and I was very proud of her.

-She was not cooking much while at home, but as soon as she moved out and started to live on her own, she proved to be an amazing cook with a huge interest in new or old recipes.
+She was not cooking much while at home, but as soon as she moved out and started to live independently, she proved to be an amazing cook with a huge interest in new or old recipes.
 I know, like her mother, right?

-While the list I gave her at that time was very short, I thought it might be useful to share with you what you can find in my pantry on a regular basis.
+While the list I gave her at that time was concise, I thought it might be useful to share what you can find in my pantry on a regular basis.

 I do understand that many of you might not need every item on the list.
-After all, this list reflects my personal taste and needs, but could also be a starting point for you.
+This list reflects my personal taste and needs, but it could also be a starting point for you.

 The trick is to understand what kind of foods you tend to cook more often and buy the ingredients you need to cook that kind of meal.